 Apart from swimming in the lagoon and exploring the area around the falls, there isn’t much else to do.
-I recommend spending 30 minutes to 1 hour at Katibawasan Falls before continuing on to the other places to visit in Camiguin island.
+I recommend spending 30 minutes to 1 hour at Katibawasan Falls before continuing on to the other places to visit in Camiguin Island.

-At the entrance to the falls, there are a few small shops selling souvenirs, snacks and drinks.
+At the entrance to the falls, there are a few small shops selling souvenirs, snacks, and drinks.
 If you do have some small change to buy something here, the money goes a long way to support the local communities in the area.

 Full Blog Post → Katibawasan Falls

 WALKWAY TO THE OLD VOLCANO

 It takes approximately 30-minutes from the jump-off point to hike to the Mt Vulcan viewpoint and the trail is made up of concrete steps and a gravel path.
 The trail is shaded for the most part but it does get very hot and sweaty so bring plenty of drinking water.

 Along the way, there are statues depicting the 14 Stations of the Cross.
-These statues are quite impressive, even if you are not religious, and each one depicts the stages of Jesus Christ from the carrying of the cross, the crucifixion, the burial and the resurrection.
+These statues are quite impressive, even if you are not religious, and each one depicts the stages of Jesus Christ from the carrying of the cross, the crucifixion, the burial, and the resurrection.

 Once you reach the top, the trail will come to a dead-end and this is where you’ll find the Mt Vulcan viewpoint!
 From here you can see one whole side of the Old Volcano which meets the ocean and you can even spot the Sunken Cemetery further along the coastline.

 SNORKEL AT THE SUNKEN CEMETERY

-Go snorkeling at the Camiguin Sunken Cemetery where you’ll discover old tombstones and crosses as well as an abundance of marine life!
+Go snorkeling at the Sunken Cemetery where you’ll discover old tombstones and crosses as well as an abundance of marine life!

-The Sunken Cemetery is located in Catarman which is a 10-minute drive from the main tourist area of Mambajao.
+Sunken Cemetery is located in Catarman which is a 10-minute drive from the main tourist area of Mambajao.

-What once was a cemetery that resided on land was forced to depths below the sea level following a volcanic eruption on Camiguin Island in 1870.
+What once was a cemetery that resided on land was forced to depths below sea level following a volcanic eruption on Camiguin Island in 1870.
 The natural disaster brought the city to rubble and caused the cemetery to subside.

 From the shoreline, it’s a short 50m swim through shallow waters to reach the giant cross and the underwater tombstone.
 The tombstone displays a stone sculpted head with a cross attached to the top which was a pretty creepy sight when I first laid eyes on it but unlike anything I have seen before.

-Full Blog Post ∼ Sunken Cemetery Camiguin
+Full Blog Post → Sunken Cemetery

 OLD SPANISH CHURCH RUINS

-The Old Spanish Church Ruins are located in Catarman which is a 10-minute drive from Mambajao and the entrance fee is 10 pesos.
+The Old Spanish Church Ruins are located in Catarman which is a 10-minute drive from Mambajao and the entrance fee is 50 pesos.

-There are three stone structures that still remain standing following the volcanic eruptions on the island which is why the Old Church Ruins in Camiguin is a historical landmark.
+There are three stone structures that still remain standing following the volcanic eruptions on the island which is why the Old Church Ruins is a historical landmark.
 From the road, it looks like an old fortress with its high walls and tall columns.

 The walls of the ruins, over time, have become covered in vines and moss which clearly gives you an idea of how old this church is.
 Large trees also surround this historic site which are some of the biggest trees I have seen and they form a dense canopy above the ruins.
 See the images below for scale!